FEDERAL STUDENT AID

 What Types of Federal Student Aid Are Available?

 Federal Student Aid is available to students enrolled in an eligible program of 600 or more clock-hours.
 Pickaway-Ross CTC offers three forms of Federal Student Aid: Federal Pell Grants, Direct Subsidized Loans, and Direct Unsubsidized Loans.
 Pickaway-Ross CTC does not offer Direct Plus Loans (Parent Plus Loans).
 To determined Federal Student Aid eligibility, students must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate financial award year.
 Students needing assistance may contact the financial aid office.
 Federal student aid will not be originated and/or disbursed until the FAFSA has been received and the student’s financial aid file is complete.

-- Direct Subsidized Loan – Direct Subsidized Loans are available to undergraduate students with financial need.
+Direct Subsidized Loan – Direct Subsidized Loans are available to undergraduate students with financial need.
 Your school determines the amount you can borrow, and the amount may not exceed your financial need.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you’re in school at least half-time, for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).
-Students who first borrowed subsidized loans after July 1, 2013 can only receive subsidized loans for 150 percent of the published length of their current program.
 The maximum amount is $3,500 (1st year) for both independent and dependent students.

 Code of Conduct Regarding Student Loans

 PRCTC adopts and adheres to the Code of Conduct established by the National Association of Student Financial Aid Administrator’s (NASFAA).

 Direct Loan Counseling, Master Promissory Note (MPN), and Annual Student Loan Acknowledgment